Meet Our Team

 Jack holds a degree in Zoology and Marine Biology and wants to pursue a career in conservation to tackle the issues resulting from of climate change.
 He is a LEO for the North-West, focussing on the area between Chester and Birkenhead.

 "Chocolate, crimson and beige: the colours of mud, oystercatchers and endless sandy beaches.
 When I think back to my earliest memories of the British coast, those three colours are the ones that stand out in my mind."

 From hardcore biologists to writers, musicians and artists, conservation needs to be a collaborative field.
 We need to speak more of the language of conservation, engage the local communities who are at the forefront of these changes and fights and inspire tomorrow’s leaders; it’s all about communication.

-Katy is studying a BSc in Conservation Biology and Ecology at Exeter University’s Cornwall campus and is walking and talking the coast for us in the East, walking from the Thames estuary to The Wash: "Though virtually all aspects of the natural world fascinate me, my prime areas of interest are exploration, human wildlife conflict and engaging more people with nature, so I grabbed the opportunity to walk part of the English coast with the goal of uniting coastal communities with their local conservation research."
+Katy is studying a BSc in Conservation Biology and Ecology at Exeter University’s Cornwall campus and has walked and talked the coast for us in the East, walking from the Thames estuary to The Wash: "Though virtually all aspects of the natural world fascinate me, my prime areas of interest are exploration, human wildlife conflict and engaging more people with nature, so I grabbed the opportunity to walk part of the English coast with the goal of uniting coastal communities with their local conservation research."